napari/napari/docs/naps/4-async-slicing.md

 As napari supports RGB and multi-scale images, we need a few more inputs to know what data should be accessed to generate the desired slice for the canvas.
+And the thumbnail needs to access the layer data as well, so should do so while we are slicing asynchronous to avoid any blocking behavior.

 The points request and response types should look something like the following.